SoftInstigate/restheart-website/docs/develop/security-plugins.md

 ## Interceptors

-Interceptors allows to snoop and modify request and responses.
+Interceptors allows to snoop and modify requests and responses.

 A Request Interceptor applies before the request is proxied or handled by a *Service* thus allowing to modify the request.
 Its implementation class must implement the interface `org.restheart.security.plugins.RequestInterceptor` .